 Osprey Talon 33 Comfort, Breathability, and Suspension System

 Osprey introduced what they call AirScape suspension system on the Talon, which offers flexible and comfortable support.
-This suspension system allows for incredible ventilation so you won’t have a sweaty back, yet the backpack will still hug close to your body.
+The suspension system allows for incredible ventilation so I didn’t have a sweaty back, yet the backpack will still hug close to my body.
+I have found this system to be amongst the best when it comes to trekking in warmer climates.

 The hip belt is adjustable and padded with continuous mesh from the back to the hip pads (see the photo below).